anothertechs/anothertechs/src/blogs/programming/machine-learning/sgd/index.md

 ---
-title: Understanding Stosticated Gradient Descent with exmaple
+title: Understanding Stochastic Gradient Descent Descent (SGD) with python
 published: true
 date: 2021-08-20
 author: Hatim
 category: programming
-keywords: python,stosticated,gradient,descent,example,machine,learning,code,algorithm,pytorch,slope,parameter,step,steps,rate,random,variable,dataset,SGD,classifier,accuracy,curve
+keywords: stochastic,gradient,descent,sgd,python,examplej
-description: In this blog we understand what is Stosticated Gradient Descent? with example using PyTorch
+description: In this blog we understand what is Stochastic Gradient Descent How to implement it using python
 thumbnail: ./gradient-descent.jpg
 ---

-# Understanding Stosticated Gradient Descent with example
+# Stochastic Gradient Descent (SGD) with Python

 Stochastic gradient descent or SGD is very popular and powerful algorithm used in machine learning.
-SGD is an iterative algorithm which is used to compare various solution till the optimum solution is not found.They are widely used in trainning Neural Network.
+Stochastic Gradient Descent (SGD) is an iterative algorithm which is used to compare various solution till the optimum solution is not found.They are widely used in trainning Neural Network.

-Let's now understand what Stosticated Gradient Descent is, but before that first let's understand what Gradient Descent is?
+Let's now understand what Stochastic Gradient Descent (SGD)  is, but before that first let's understand what Gradient Descent is?

-## Gradient Descent
+## What is Gradient Descent

 **Gradient** mean a slope either upward or downwords and **Descent** means stepping downword in a scale.Hence, **gradient descent** simply means stepping upwoard or downword of a slope to reach the lowest or highest point of that slope.
 In machine learning the objective of gradient descent is such that it find the minimum value of the objective function such that the final result is optimum or satisfactory.